 Sadly, less than a third of Australians have a legally binding will and run the risk of their assets being divided by the State upon death.
 A Will or Power of Attorney can only be legally effective if made while the client still has capacity.

-Peter G. Williams & Associates have over twenty-five years of experience in equipping thousands of our clients with estate planning strategies to ensure that upon death, their wishes are not only respected, but are realized through the making of a professionally prepared legally binding Will.
+Our senior solicitor, Peter G. Williams has over thirty years of experience in his own legal practice, (and prior to that working for two Queensland law firms as a solicitor and associate) in equipping thousands of our clients with estate planning strategies to ensure that upon death, their wishes are not only respected, but are realized through the making of a professionally prepared legally binding Will.

 We are able to provide fixed-fee quotations for simple Wills, Enduring Powers of Attorney and Advance Health Directives upon request.
 Please contact us to arrange an appointment with one of our caring lawyers to discuss how we can help you.